Hiimus/veggie-time/README.md

 - Product section displaying a vegetable chopper.
 Contains a fake link to amazon.com.

 - A search bar below the product section.
-Here the user can search for words than exist in the recipes.
+Here the user can search for words that exist in the recipes.
 Clicking the red X will reset the search bar.
 Pressing enter or clicking the green search button will do a search.

 - Category buttons that can be clicked.
 Clicking a category will sort and search for recipes within that category.
 A flash message will appear on the top of the page, giving feedback to the user on which category was selected.